 Touchdown!
-50 Super Bowl party foods we can't wait to enjoy
+50 ultimate Super Bowl party foods for an epic celebration

 41. Spaghetti Pie

-This Canadian dish of gravy, cheese curds and french fries gets an Asian-inspired twist from duck, hoisin sauce and Sriracha.
+This recipe delivers all of the goodness of fries without the hassle of deep frying.

-44. Triple Pie Egg Rolls
+44. Southwestern Egg Rolls

-Loaded with pie filling, these dessert egg rolls are sure to give you a sugar rush so you can make it through even the longest overtime.
+These make-ahead Southwestern egg rolls inspired by the longtime favorite served up at Chili's restaurants are easy to assemble — we promise!

 47. Soft Pretzels

-Serve with gooey cheese sauce, spicy mustard or both.
+Serve this classic stadium snack with gooey cheese sauce, spicy mustard or both.

 48. Taquitos

-Like tacos but with fewer chances to have your fillings spill annoyingly out of the shell.
+Like tacos but with fewer chances to have your fillings spill annoyingly out of the shell, these taquitos make a great finger food for a football feast.

-49. Mexican-Influenced Bloody Mary
+50. Bloody Mary Cocktails

-Just the hair of the dog you need the morning after the big game.
+Getting up early on Super Bowl Sunday?
+These drinks are perfect for those football-viewing parties that start early.
+And they might be just the hair of the dog you need the morning after the big game.